muppet9010/factorio-muppet-streamer/README.md

 - Command syntax: `/muppet_streamer_schedule_explosive_delivery [DETAILS JSON STRING]`
 - Details in JSON string supports the arguments:
     - delay: NUMBER - Optional: how many seconds the creation of the explosives will be delayed for.
-0 second delay makes it happen instantly.
+A 0 second delay makes it happen instantly.
 If not specified it defaults to 0 second delay.
 This doesn't include the in-flight time.
     - explosiveCount: NUMBER - Mandatory: the quantity of explosives to be delivered, if 0 then the command is ignored.
     - explosiveType: STRING - Mandatory: the type of explosive, can be any one of: "grenade", "clusterGrenade", "slowdownCapsule", "poisonCapsule", "artilleryShell", "explosiveRocket", "atomicRocket", "smallSpit", "mediumSpit", "largeSpit"
     - target: STRING - Mandatory: a player name to target.
-    - targetPosition: STRING - Optional: a position as a table to target instead of the players position.
+    - targetPosition: STRING - Optional: a position as a table to target instead of the player's position.
 Will come on to the target players map (surface).
     - accuracyRadiusMin: NUMBER - Optional: the minimum distance from the target that can be randomly selected within.
 If not specified defaults to 0.
     - accuracyRadiusMax: NUMBER - Optional: the maximum distance from the target that can be randomly selected within.
 If not specified defaults to 0.
     - salvoSize: NUMBER - Optional: breaks the incoming explosiveCount into salvos of this size.
 Useful if you are using very large numbers of nukes to prevent UPS issues.